abyteintime/abit/docs/yarnbox/patches.md

 The opcode query searches for occurrences of the given opcode within the chunk.

 - `opcode` defines which opcode should be searched for.
 - `which` defines which occurrences should be targeted, and can be `"all"` to target all occurrences.
 The numbers in the array can be negative, which means that occurrences will be counted from the end.
-- `searchFrom` defines the direction to perform the search in - `"Start"` searches from the first opcode in the chunk to the last, and `"End"` from the last to the first.
+- `pick` defines which part of the span should be worked on. `"Span"` selects the full span `start..end`, `"Start"` picks the zero-sized span `start..start`, and `"End"` picks the zero-sized span `end..end`.

 If an injection produces zero queries, a warning is emitted to signal that the patch effectively did not get applied to anything.

-### Actions

-Once one or more bytecode spans are produced by queries, the patcher performs an action.
-For non zero-sized spans, this action can be one of:

-- `"Prepend"` - prepend bytecode before the span's start
-- `"Append"` - append bytecode after the span's end
-- `"Replace"` - replace the entire span with other bytecode

-For zero-sized spans, there is only one action allowed - `"Insert"`, since none of the other existing actions makes sense in that case.
-However, `"Prepend"` and `"Append"` will be allowed if the injection has more queries than just a `"head"` query.

 ### Bytecode generation

-Last but not least, there's the `with` field.
-This field specifies what kind of bytecode to generate.
+Last but not least, there's the `place` field.
+This field specifies what kind of bytecode to place at the selected spans.

 #### `StaticFinalFunctionCall`